sonicpanther101/nixos-config/README.md

 - [ ] CJK fonts on wine for foobar
 - [ ] hyprland workspace keybinds over scrolling
 - [ ] autostart hyprland, from there everything else can be started by that
+- [ ] Replace all mentions of adam with variable
 - [ ] Add back all programs from old config
-- [ ] Replace all mentions of adam with variable
+- [ ] Write vivaldi explicit setup
 - [ ] Stop fuzzy cursor
 - [ ] Neovim (telescope and supermavin)
 - [ ] Astal working (If libraries translated to c, then use that)